erickdelage/CRCDMU_public/ComputeCanada/Readme.md

         srun python $SCRATCH/tensorflow-test.py

- - On Niagara, it is possible to have access to your files and modify/execute them through jupyter via this link: https://jupyter.scinet.utoronto.ca
+ - On Niagara, it is possible to have easy access to your files and modify/execute them through jupyter via this link: https://jupyter.scinet.utoronto.ca

    You will first have to create a symbolic link to your $SCRATCH folder by executing the following command: